 Reserved Powers of the States

-The Tenth Amendment expresses the principle that undergirds the entire plan of the original Constitution: the national government possesses only those powers delegated to it.
+The Tenth Amendment expresses the principle that undergirds the entire plan of the original Constitution: the national government possesses only those powers delegated to it, and “leaves to the several States a residuary and inviolable sovereignty over all other objects.”
+The Federalist No. 39.
 The Framers of the Tenth Amendment had two purposes in mind when they drafted it.
 The first was a necessary rule of construction.
 The second was to reaffirm the nature of the federal system.

 The Federalists relented and passed the Bill of Rights in the First Congress only after making certain that no such implication could arise from the prohibitions of the Bill of Rights.
-Hence, the Tenth Amendment—a rule of construction that warns against interpreting the other amendments in the Bill of Rights to imply powers in the national government that were not granted by the original document.
+Hence, the Tenth Amendment (as well as the Ninth) enunciates a rule of construction that warns against interpreting the Bill of Rights to imply the existence of powers in the national government that were not granted by the original document.

 Despite the Framers’ concerns and the clear text of the Tenth Amendment, the Supreme Court indulged precisely this form of reasoning.
-In the Legal Tender Cases in 1871, declining to locate the power to issue paper money in any enumerated power, the Court wrote:
+In The Legal Tender Cases (1871), declining to locate the power to issue paper money in any enumerated power, the Court wrote:

-This is the precisely the kind of reasoning that the Tenth Amendment was designed to prohibit.
+This is precisely the kind of reasoning that the Tenth Amendment was designed to prohibit.

-As James Madison wrote in The Federalist No. 45:
+James Madison captured the essence of federalism in The Federalist No. 45:

 The Tenth Amendment had limited judicial application in the nation’s first half century.
 No decision turned upon it, and in McCulloch v.
 Maryland (1819), Chief Justice Marshall declined an invitation to use it as a vehicle for narrowly construing federal powers.
-In the middle of the nineteenth century, the Tenth Amendment was connected to the later rejected states' rights doctrine of “dual federalism,” which maintained that the national and state governments were “separate and distinct sovereignties, acting separately and independently of each other, within their respective spheres.”
+In the middle of the nineteenth century, the Tenth Amendment was cited in support of the doctrine of “dual federalism,” which maintained that the national and state governments were “separate and distinct sovereignties, acting separately and independently of each other, within their respective spheres.”
 Tarble’s Case (1872).
-In contrast, the Framers' conception of the government was not one of "distinct sovereignties," but rather of a mixed sovereignty in which states were an integral and vital part.
 Beginning with the New Deal Court, the Supreme Court has countenanced an expansion of federal powers far beyond the expectations of those who framed and ratified the Constitution.
-The extent to which those developments are consistent with the Constitution depends on the construction of the various enumerated powers.
-Because the Tenth Amendment is a textual reaffirmation of the scheme of enumerated powers, the modern expansion of the federal government’s role in national life has shaped, and perhaps altered, the role of the Tenth Amendment in modern jurisprudence.
+Because the Tenth Amendment is a textual reaffirmation of the scheme of enumerated powers, the modern expansion of the federal government’s role in national life has shaped, and diminished, the role of the Tenth Amendment in modern jurisprudence.

 In National League of Cities v.
 Usery (1976), however, the Supreme Court indicated that the Tenth Amendment carries some substantive protection of the states.
 In that case, the Court invoked the Tenth Amendment to prevent application of the Fair Labor Standards Act to state employees.
 Justice William H. Rehnquist’s opinion barred the federal government from transgressing upon the “functions essential to [a state’s] separate and independent existence,” activities taken as state qua state, which he regarded as protected by the Tenth Amendment’s reservation of powers to the states.
 National League of Cities overruled Maryland v.
 Wirtz (1968), an earlier case in which Justice William O. Douglas, joined by Justice Potter Stewart, had dissented because “what is done here is nonetheless such a serious invasion of state sovereignty protected by the Tenth Amendment that it is in my view not consistent with our constitutional federalism.”